-Hazel Hill is an ancient woodland site, meaning that this land has been wooded for centuries.
-Species like bluebell and holly are evidence of this history.
-Hazel Hill Wood is now lovingly managed as a conservation woodland, and has been designated as a Local Wildlife Site.
-It has a high diversity of wildflowers, trees and fungi, providing a variety of landscapes and habitats.
+Hazel Hill Wood covers 70 acres and is an ancient woodland site, meaning that the land has been wooded for centuries.
+Species like bluebell and wood spurge are evidence of this history.
+Hazel Hill Wood is now carefully managed as a conservation woodland and has been designated as a Local Wildlife Site.
+The variety of habitats and microhabitats support a high diversity of wildflowers, trees, animals and fungi – see below for more.